Combining online and offline data for multichannel marketing

-In today’s digital and mobile-first world, it’s easy to assume that online data is the be-all and end-all for your marketing strategy – not least because it’s simpler to gather and analyse than offline data.
+In today’s digital and mobile-first world, it’s easy to assume that online data is the be-all and end-all for your marketing strategy – not least because it’s simpler to gather and analyze than offline data.

-But the truth is that they’re both very important, and the fact that offline data is typically harder than online data to collect, analyse and manage doesn’t change that.
+But the truth is that they’re both very important, and the fact that offline data is typically harder than online data to collect, analyze and manage doesn’t change that.
 Brands all too frequently suffer from damaging silos, so it’s important to combine online and offline data.
 Relying on one at the expense of the other will lead to an incomplete view of how your customers are thinking and behaving.

 So, how can you make them work together to drive your multichannel marketing strategy?

 Firstly, let’s establish what they mean.